 An arthroscope is a type of endoscope that is designed to see inside joints of the body.
 Arthroscopic surgery is a minimally invasive, same-day procedure that uses a small wireless camera with a lighting system.
 The camera lens provides a crystal clear view of the inside of the joints.

 This information is then transmitted to a computer screen where your surgeon can see it.
 The joint is magnified for easier viewing.
 An arthroscope is small, as thin as a pencil.
 Thus, the incision needed to insert the camera is tiny.
 In traditional open surgery, a larger incision is needed to view what the arthroscope can see.
-As an orthopedic surgeon in Orange County, Dr. Chris Mellano performs arthroscopic surgery every day.
+As an orthopedic surgeon in Torrance, Dr. Chris Mellano performs arthroscopic surgery every day.
 Diagnosing and fixing joint problems is easy when a skilled orthopedic surgeon has access to the latest technology.
 With more than a decade of surgical experience as an orthopedic doctor, you are in good hands with Dr. Mellano.